 Install Required Dependencies

-Install the packages needed for secure repository management and package verification.
-These tools handle GPG key operations (dirmngr), SSL certificate validation (ca-certificates), repository configuration (software-properties-common), HTTPS transport (apt-transport-https), and file downloads (curl).
-Run this command even if some packages exist—APT skips already-installed packages automatically.
+First, install the packages needed for secure repository management and package verification.
+These tools handle GPG key operations (dirmngr), SSL certificate validation (ca-certificates), repository configuration (software-properties-common), and file downloads (curl).
+You can run this command even if some packages exist, since APT skips already-installed packages automatically:

-sudo apt install dirmngr ca-certificates software-properties-common apt-transport-https curl -y
+sudo apt install dirmngr ca-certificates software-properties-common curl -y

 Import Microsoft Edge GPG Key

-The next step involves downloading the GPG key to verify Microsoft Edge package authenticity.
+Next, download and import the GPG key that verifies Microsoft Edge package authenticity.
 This ensures that packages come from Microsoft and have not been tampered with during transmission.
-Furthermore, the key will be stored in a scoped location for better security isolation.
+The key is stored in a scoped location for better security isolation:

-With the GPG key successfully imported, you can now add the Microsoft Edge repository to your system using the modern DEB822 format.
-This configuration lets you install and update the browser directly from Microsoft’s official package repository with scoped GPG key verification.
-Moreover, the DEB822 format provides cleaner syntax, better multi-architecture support, and easier repository management compared to legacy formats.
+With the GPG key imported, add the Microsoft Edge repository using the modern DEB822 format.
+This configuration enables installation and updates directly from Microsoft’s official package repository with scoped GPG key verification:

 cat <<EOF | sudo tee /etc/apt/sources.list.d/microsoft-edge.sources